nutyplum/spring-boot-gradle-plus/README.md

 ## Known Issues

 `lombok` and similar cases involving the addition of multiple dependencies using dependency injection syntax are issues that this extension tool cannot resolve.
-I am currently in the process of learning "Spring Boot" and have only basic knowledge of "Gradle."
-If you have any ideas for additional features beyond this functionality, please feel free to suggest them, and I will consider incorporating them.
+I am currently in the process of learning `Spring Boot` and have only basic knowledge of `Gradle` If you have any ideas for additional features beyond this functionality, please feel free to suggest them, and I will consider incorporating them.

 ## Release Notes